42 Tasty and Healthy Office Snacks You’ll Love

 11. Protein shake and fruit

-Josh Anderson, Always Active Athletics
+Josh Anderson, DIY Active

 When it comes to snacking at the office (or even on-the-go) we keep it simple and easy to implement!
 I take my protein shaker with the whey powder already inside and simply add water when I’m in need of a boost.